1 Name of Medicine

 Sunlenca injection steps.

-Make sure that: vial contains a yellow-to-brown solution with no particles; contents are not damaged; product is not expired.
+Make sure that: vial and prepared syringe contain a yellow-to-brown solution with no particles; contents are not damaged; product is not expired.

 1. Prepare vial.
 Remove cap.
 Clean vial stopper with alcohol wipe.